The pope’s safeguarding commission released its long-awaited first annual report Tuesday on the Catholic Church’s efforts to combat abuse worldwide.

 What’s the context?

 The report notes that one of the highest priorities expressed by abuse victims is “access to the truth.”
-But finding out what Church authorities knew about their abusers and what steps (if any) it took against them can be a years-long struggle, and the Church has no policies regarding open access to information.
+But finding out what Church authorities knew about their abusers and what steps (if any) they took against them can be a years-long struggle, and the Church has no policies regarding open access to information.

 The PCPM is asking for the Church to assist, rather than hinder, victims as they seek the truth through a system that is frequently difficult to navigate.